andriy-maslov/elixir-eventstore-http-client/README.md

 # NOTE the order of the returned events is _always_ most recent event first
 {:ok, response} = EventStore.read_from_stream(client, "stream-name", movement)
 ```

+Reading a stream (from event 0 and forward)

 ```elixir
 # If you want to traverse a stream from event 0 and forward, the follow_stream